Laguna Coast Wilderness Park

 You can find a detailed guide for the same loop but starting from Stagecoach here.

 Laurel Canyon offers hikers a rare glimpse into untouched wild California.
 A few feet away from civilization, and you are immersed in live oak, sycamores, sagebrush, and wildflowers – with birds and rabbits running across the trail.

 This loop goes through Laurel Canyon, Laurel Spur Ridge, and Willow Canyon.
 You can take this hike from either end.
 This makes for a 3.5-mile hike and can take from 2 to 3 hours to complete.
 It is considered moderate because of some steep climbs and some rough terrain.

 Important Note: Bring plenty of water for your hike.
 I needed three bottles of water for a 3-hour hike with nice cool weather.
 You will need much more during hot summer days.

-Just before turning left into Laurel Spur Ridge, I came across a granite outcropping that drops 60 feet to the canyon floor.
+Just before turning left into Laurel Spur Ridge, we came across a granite outcropping that drops 60 feet to the canyon floor.
 I am told that a waterfall runs down this cliff after a rainy day.
-Unfortunately, it was totally dry when I visited in June.
+Unfortunately, it was totally dry when we visited in June.

-After I turned into Laurel Spur, I had a great view of the hills and canyons – and the Santa Ana mountains in the distance.
+After I turned into Laurel Spur, we had a great view of the hills and canyons – and the Santa Ana mountains in the distance.

 This ridge connects with Crystal Cove State Park trails.
-You can keep going for a much longer hike, but I turned back into Willow Canyon and started descending back to the parking lot.
+You can keep going for a much longer hike, but we turned back into Willow Canyon and started descending back to the parking lot.

 Other trails and loops